omeeomi/omeeomi.github.io/docs/index.md

   - Can’t check if “SuperLargeBigInstance” is a valid type
 - Analyze or limit runtime actions of deployed applications

+???

+Though Sentinel is a powerful tool, it doesn't cover all our bases.
+It won't...

 ---
 name: where-is-sentinel-used
 # Where is Sentinel Used in Terraform?